A peaceful town famous for cherry blossoms and a one-of-a-kind wooden arch bridge

-An easy day trip from Hiroshima , the castle town of Iwakuni has some distinctive features.
-The serene flower gardens of Kikko Park , the soaring arches of Kintaikyo Bridge , impressive views from Iwakuni Castle and the unique sacred white snakes of Iwakuni make it a rewarding destination to spend a morning or afternoon.
+Close to Hiroshima ) and Miyakojima, the castle town of Iwakuni has some distinctive features.
+The beautiful, seasonal flower gardens of Kikko Park , the soaring arches of Kintaikyo Bridge , impressive views from Iwakuni Castle and the unique sacred white snakes of Iwakuni make it a rewarding destination to visit.

-The Sanyo Shinkansen stops at Shin-Iwakuni Station, and the trip from Shin-Yamaguchi Station takes under half an hour, or about 15 minutes from Hiroshima Station.
+The Sanyo Shinkansen stops at Shin-Iwakuni Station.
+The trip from Shin-Yamaguchi Station takes about half an hour, or about 15 minutes from Hiroshima Station.
 Alternatively, hop on a local train on the Sanyo Main Line to Iwakuni Station.
 Travel time from Hiroshima is 50 minutes.
 The two stations are located at opposite sides of the city, so be sure to check your final destination before you travel.
 By air, it takes about 90 minutes from Haneda Airport to Iwakuni Kintaikyo Airport.

 Kintaikyo Bridge , with its unique five-arched design, spans the Nishiki River.
-An enchanting sight in any season, the bridge is particularly stunning in early April when over 3,000 cherry blossoms bloom along the banks of the river and in nearby Kikko Park .
+An enchanting sight in any season, the bridge is particularly stunning in early April when thousands of cherry blossoms bloom along the banks of the river and in nearby Kikko Park .

 Hike or ride the convenient Iwakunijo Ropeway up to the impressive Iwakuni Castle .
 Visit the castle museum with samurai armor and artifacts and admire the views across the city from the top floor.